-All receipts for the cafeteria must be deposited directly into the cafeteria checking account.
+All receipts for the cafeteria must be deposited directly into the cafeteria checking account if the school is part of the National School Lunch Program.
 The deposits are posted to the funds restricted for the cafeteria.
 Deposits are to be made daily.